Location: Lotte Arai Resort

 The king of ungroomed snow in western Japan, where you can ski anywhere at your own risk

-Located near Fukui Prefecture, Snow Wave Park Shiratori Kogen receives heavy snowfall due to the influence of clouds from the Sea of Japan.
-Many days see more than one meter of snow fall overnight, turning the mountain into a white sea of powder.
+Located near Fukui Prefecture, Snowwave Park Shiratori Kogen receives heavy snowfall due to clouds from the Sea of Japan.
+It often snows over 1 meter overnight, transforming the mountain into a sea of powder snow.
+Even

-"Powder Area," a somewhat hidden gem of an ungroomed slope, offers approximately 500 meters of powder snow from the middle of the slope.
-Then there's the "Main Course," where you can enjoy long runs.
-Enjoy the park at the bottom of the course for a dynamic run.
+ungroomed "Powder Area" offers approximately 500 meters of powder snow from the middle of the slope, making it a somewhat hidden gem.
+Then there's the "Main Course," perfect for long runs.
+Combined with the park at the bottom of the course, it offers a dynamic and enjoyable experience.

 basic information